Mat0u5/LifeSeries-docs/docs/commands/detailed/subin.md

 Manage player substitutions when someone needs to be replaced (So when you have a replacement for an offline player).

 ::: tip What are Substitutions?
-Substitutions allow one player to take over for another, inheriting their lives, inventory, position, etc. This is useful when a player is not able to attend a session.
+Substitutions allow one player to take over for another, inheriting their lives, inventory, position, etc. This is useful when a player is not able to attend a session.<br>
+For more info, see the [Substitution Overview](/features/substitutions).
 :::

 ---